VatomInc/vatom-spaces-token-gating/README.md

-# Vatom Spaces: Example React Plugin 🔌
+# Vatom Spaces: Token Gating Plugin 🔌

 This plugin is used for token gating inside of spaces (Experimental)